-Unique to UCLA, the graduate-level, non-degree offerings of Professional Programs are modeled after the world-renowned MFA curriculum at the prestigious UCLA School of Theater, Film and Television.
-Classes are offered in the evenings and are taught by industry professionals, many of whom also teach in the MFA programs.
+Unique to UCLA, the graduate-level, non-degree offerings of Professional Programs are modeled after the world-renowned M.F.A. curriculum at the prestigious UCLA School of Theater, Film and Television.
+All the writing classes, whether on campus or online, are patterned after the Screenwriting Program’s Advanced Screenwriting “434” class, designed by former M.F.A.
+Screenwriting Program Chair Lew Hunter and current co-Chair Richard Walter.
+All Professional Programs classes are offered in the evenings and are taught by industry professionals, many of who also teach in the MFA programs.

 Graduates of Professional Programs have sold material to Disney, Fox, Miramax, Paramount, Sony and Warner Bros., among others.